SimVascular/SimVascular/Externals/README-build-externals.txt

    you only need to run prep once even if you rebuild multiple times (as long as the script doesn't get updated!).

-5. On CentOS, you must also use the updated toolchain:
+5. On CentOS 7, you must also use the updated toolchain:

    scl enable devtoolset-6 bash
    scl enable rh-git29 bash